 Yes!
-Contrary to popular belief, you can use Retinol with Salicylic Acid but proceed with caution.
-Here’s why.
+Contrary to popular belief, you can use Retinol with Salicylic Acid!

-If you’re dealing with the ups and downs of adult acne, you likely want the best ingredients available in your skin care arsenal: Retinol is the gold standard for reducing the appearance of skin aging, while Salicylic Acid is one of acne’s greatest enemies.
+If you’re dealing with the ups and downs of adult acne, you likely want the best ingredients available in your skin care arsenal: Retinol is the gold standard for reducing the appearance of skin aging, including the marks left behind from breakouts, while Salicylic Acid is one of acne’s greatest enemies.
 In theory, this dynamic duo is exactly what you need to beat adult acne.
 But traditional Retinol and Salicylic Acid formulas can irritate skin when used together – forcing you to complicate your skin care regimen by applying them at different times of day or sacrifice one skin care benefit for another.
 Here’s why:

 how retinol works on skin

 Retinol works by going into the follicle and communicating with cell receptors to help stimulate skin renewal and increase cell turnover.
-This helps reduce visible signs of skin ageing.
+This helps reduce visible signs of skin ageing by firming the skin and fading hyperpigmentation, such as post breakout marks.

 how salicylic acid works

-Salicylic Acid removes skin cells superficially (on the skin’s surface), and helps kill breakout-causing bacteria.
-It is an extremely effective Beta Hydroxy Acid that helps clear blockage in follicles, such as excess oil and debris.
+Salicylic Acid removes skin cells superficially (on the skin’s surface), helps kill breakout-causing bacteria.
+It’s an extremely effective Beta Hydroxy Acid (BHA’s) that helps clear blockage in follicles, such as excess oil and debris.
+What’s more, Salicylic Acid is considered one of the gentler BHA’s and has anti-inflammatory effects, helping calm the redness associated with breakouts.

 how to use retinol and salicylic acid together

 Traditional Retinol formulas can be extremely unstable: they break down upon exposure to light.
 Furthermore, they don’t play well with Salicylic Acid on skin because the combined effect can be too harsh (think redness, dryness and flaking).
 To get around this problem, most skin experts recommend using acids only during the day if you’re using Retinol at night.
-But with Dermalogica’s new Retinol Clearing Oil, we’ve cracked the code.
+But with Dermalogica’s new Retinol Clearing Oil, we’ve cracked the code so that you can incorporate Retinol and Salicylic Acid together.

-you now have two options to treat adult acne + premature skin ageing:
+you now have two options to treat adult acne + premature skin ageing with retinol and salicylic acid:

 One is Retinol Clearing Oil.
-It has a soothing oil base, and combines the benefits of both powerhouse ingredients while helping keep irritation at bay.
-The oil base also mimics skin lipids, helping to deliver actives deeper into the skin’s surface and trap moisture.
+It has a soothing oil base, and combines the benefits of both powerhouse ingredients, while helping keep irritation at bay.
+To maximise results and minimise irritation, the Retinol featured is time released for a controlled delivery into the skin.
+In addition, the oil base mimics skin lipids, helping to deliver actives deeper into the skin’s surface and trap moisture.
 This makes it ideal for breakout-prone adult skin, which is often susceptible to dryness and sensitivity.

 Or, you can continue to use separate Retinol and Salicylic Acid products.
 If you choose this route, try not to apply them at the same time.
 Use Salicylic Acid in the morning and Retinol at night.
 Those with more sensitive skin may need to use these products on alternate days, or reduce Salicylic Acid use to once a week or on an as-needed basis.

-Last but not least: Retinol and Salicylic Acid can both increase your skin’s sensitivity to the sun, so always wear sunscreen.
-If your current sunscreen feels like it’s generating too much heat (i.e. if you feel a burning sensation), switch to a physical or mineral-based sunscreen.
+Last but not least: Retinol and Salicylic Acid, or any Hydroxy Acid, can increase your skin’s sensitivity to the sun, so always wear sunscreen.
+If your current sunscreen feels like it’s generating too much heat (i.e. if you feel a burning sensation), switch to a physical or mineral-based sunscreen such as Invisible Physical Defense SPF 30